TrademarkTrademark

 The point is developer self-service.
 With Terraform behind Backstage, a developer who needs a database or a cloud storage bucket can request it from the portal instead of filing a ticket and waiting.
 They don't have to know HCL or the cloud provider's API.
 And because every request runs through templates the platform team has already vetted, the infrastructure that comes out the other end follows the same security and governance rules every time.
 That combination addresses the usual complaints: provisioning is slow, tooling drifts from team to team, and nobody can find what already exists.

-Terraform Cloud: HashiCorp's managed service can offload Terraform execution and state management.
-Backstage plugins can provide visibility and sometimes control over Terraform Cloud workspaces.
-This simplifies operations but introduces costs and reliance on the HashiCorp ecosystem, which is exclusively Terraform-centric.
+Terraform Cloud: HashiCorp's managed service can take Terraform execution and state management off your hands.
+Backstage plugins give you visibility and sometimes control over Terraform Cloud workspaces.
+That makes operations simpler, but it adds cost and ties you to the HashiCorp ecosystem, which only does Terraform.

-Terraform Cloud Alternatives like Scalr: Platforms such as Scalr offer a compelling alternative for managing Terraform (and other tools like OpenTofu and Terragrunt) at scale, presenting distinct advantages in a Backstage integration.
+Terraform Cloud Alternatives like Scalr: Platforms like Scalr are a good alternative for managing Terraform (and other tools like OpenTofu and Terragrunt) at scale, and they bring some real advantages to a Backstage integration.

 See the officially supported Scalr plugin with Backstage here: